datadesk/latimes-calculate/README.md

 Features
 --------

-* Descriptive statistics like mean, median, percentile
+* Descriptive statistics like mean, median, percentile, mode, range, standard deviation
-* Comparison statistics like percentage change, per-capita and rankings
+* Comparison statistics like percentage change, per-capita, per square mile, percentiles, deciles and rankings
 * Geospatial stats like mean center and standard deviation distance
-* A small dab of more complicated hoohah like Pearson’s R.
+* A small dab of more complicated hoohah like Pearson’s R
-* A grabbag of utilities for a diversity index, Benford’s Law, generating random points and other things
+* A grabbag of utilities for a diversity index, Benford’s Law, ages, margin of victory, date rates, making break points, generating random points and other things

 Dependencies
 ------------